 What You Need to Know Before Opening a Bank Account

-If you’ve had a bank account closed due to non-sufficient funds (NSF), excessive overdrafts (OD), suspected fraud, or other issues, you may have problems opening another checking account at a later time.
+If your checking account was closed for non-sufficient funds (NSF), excessive overdrafts (OD), fraud, or other reasons, it may be difficult to open another checking or savings account.

-Banks rely on ChexSystems to provide information about individuals who have had problems with insufficient funds in the past.
+Financial institutions rely on ChexSystems to provide information about people who have had issues with insufficient funds in the past.

-It works much like being denied for a credit card due to past credit history.
-Even if your current situation has improved, you may be denied a bank account based upon your past banking history.
+It works much like being denied a credit card due to past credit history.
+Even if your current situation has improved, you may be denied a bank account based on your past banking history.

-ChexSystems works by keeping track of bank accounts that have been closed for particular issues.
-More than 90% of banks in the U.S. use ChexSystems as part of the application process for a new checking or savings account.
+ChexSystems keeps track of bank accounts that have been closed for particular issues.
+More than 90% of banks and credit unions in the U.S. use ChexSystems as part of the application process for a new checking or savings account.

-You can see why it can be difficult to successfully apply for a bank account if you’re in their system.
-The standard term for this is accounts that were closed “for cause”.
+You can see why it can be difficult to successfully apply for checking and savings accounts if you’re in their system.
+The standard term for this is accounts that were closed “for cause.”
 The term “for cause” can encompass any number of things, including:

-- Multiple overdrafts in a short amount of time.
+- Multiple bounced checks in a short amount of time.